 The Tiferes Shlomo of Radomsk explains that chillul Hashem occurs when the absence of kiddush Hashem leaves a void unfulfilled.
 This manifests in exile, persecution, and other tribulations we experience collectively as a people.

 As a people, we are continually observed by the world from our youth to our final moments.
-Living in this global fishbowl, it is essential that we strive to create a Kiddush Hashem through our actions.
+While living in this global fishbowl, it is essential that we strive to create a Kiddush Hashem through our actions.

-Rabbi Sacks writes “When people associate religiosity with integrity, decency, humility, and compassion, God’s Name is sanctified.
+As Rabbi Sacks eplains “When people associate religiosity with integrity, decency, humility, and compassion, God’s Name is sanctified.
 When they come to associate it with contempt for others and for the law, the result is a desecration of God’s Name.”

-The aim of this mitzvah is not necessarily to be an Ohr L’amim and teach the world morality, but rather to enhance the world's respect for the moral principles of Judaism.
+The aim of this mitzvah is more than being an Ohr L’amim and teaching the world morality, it’s about enhancing the world's respect for the moral principles of Judaism.
 There is more potential to enhance one’s appreciation for moral standards when they are attuned to it, thus the ability to make a kiddush Hashem in a religious environment is sensitive and powerful.
 In this area, it is our modest actions which achieve more by personal example, in our thoughts, words, and actions.

 May our collective efforts inspire those around us and be mekadesh shem shamayim in the eyes of the world.
 In doing so, may we usher in an era of unity, peace, and hashra’as ha’Shechinah and experiencing the ultimate fulfillment of our purpose as the Bnei Yisrael.